TencentARC/ArcNerf/docs/models.md

 - far: Hard reset the far zvals for all rays
 - bounding_radius: If not None, will use to calculate near/far in the sphere.
 But it could be overwrite by hardcode near/far.
-- bounds: If bounds is provided in dataset, use it instead of bounding radus.
+- bounds: If bounds is provided in dataset, use it instead of bounding radius.
-But it could be overwrite by hardcode near/far.
+- But it could be overwrite by hardcode near/far.

+For point sampling:
 - n_sample: Init sample point.
 - n_importance: Point sampled from hierarchical sampling
+- perturb: perturb zvals during training.
+- inverse_linear: If True, more points are sampled closer to near zvals.

+For ray marching(color blending):
 - add_inf_z: When True, will use inf_z at last for raymarching, needed for rays including background range.
     - If you add a separate background model, you should not use it, so that ray inside the sphere focus on the object.
 - noise_std: if >0.0, add to sigma when ray marching. good for training.
-- perturb: perturb zvals during training.
-- inverse_linear: If True, more points are sampled closer to near zvals.
+- white_bkg: If True, will make the rays with mask = 0 as rgb = 1.0

 ## background
 There are three ways to handle background
 - (1) Set a far zvals in rays for sampling.
 It will combine obj+background together for rendering.
 `ImgLoss` can be applied on the whole image for optimization.
+  - background will be noisy and hard to model.
-- (2) Constrain the far zvals by bounds or bounding_radius.
-Use `white_bkg`, then all the background will be in white.
+- (2) Constrain the far zvals by bounds or bounding_radius. `MaskImgLoss` needs to be applied to get obj area optimized.
-`MaskImgLoss` needs to be applied to get obj area optimized. `MaskLoss` can also be applied for geometry.
+`MaskLoss` should also be applied for geometry.
+- (3) If the obj does not have mask, but it is with white background(like nerf `lego`  dataset`).
+Set `white_bkg` in the rays, and sample in the ball.
+Directly compare the image and output rgb.
-- (3) Use a separate background model(nerf++), restrict the inner rays in sphere.
-Combine the inner and background model For color.
-`ImgLoss` and be applied on the combined image. `MaskLoss` and `MaskImageLoss` can be applied on obj image.
+- (4) Use a separate background model(nerf++), restrict the inner rays in sphere.
+Combine the inner and background model For color. `ImgLoss` and be applied on the combined image. `MaskLoss` and `MaskImageLoss` can be applied on obj image.

 ## Nerf
 Nerf model with single forward(NeRF), and hierarchical sampling(NeRFFull).